habibulmursaleen/TrackingISS/README.md

 #### Postgres Database Setup

-Create a postgres database in your localhost and add a table with (id (integer), lat(numeric), lng(numeric), speed(numeric), timestamp(time with zone), units(cheracter varying)) as column name and data type.
+Create a postgres database in your localhost and add a table(iss) with (id (integer), lat(numeric), lng(numeric), speed(numeric), timestamp(time with zone), units(cheracter varying)) as column name and data type.

-#### Backend Setup

-Create a ".env" file inside Backend folder and add your Postgres Database informations
+Create a `.env` file inside Backend folder, then add your Postgres Database informations

 ```
 DATABASE_HOSTNAME ="[HOST]"